-The Junior Certificate Literature in English aims to:

-The aims are to encourage and develop students' ability to:
+The Junior Certificate Literature in English aims to encourage and develop students' ability to:

-- Enjoy the experience of reading Literature - Communicate efficiently and effectively in English - Understand and respond to literary texts in different forms (genres) and from different cultures including theirs - Communicate an informed personal response appropriately and effectively - Appreciate different ways in which writers achieve their effects - Experience literature's contribution to aesthetic, imaginative and intellectual growth - Explore the contribution of literature to an understanding of areas of human concern.
+- Enjoy the experience of reading literature, - · Communicate efficiently and effectively in English, - Understand and respond to literary texts in different forms (genres) and from different cultures including theirs, - Communicate an informed personal response appropriately and effectively, - Appreciate different ways in which writers achieve their effects, - Experience literature's contribution to aesthetic, imaginative and intellectual growth, - Explore the contribution of literature to an understanding of areas of human concern.

-Identification of Learners
+Identification of learners

-This syllabus assumes that the learners have been through an extensive language programme at the primary school level, which seeks to inculcate the literary world for learners.
+This syllabus assumes that the learners have been through an extensive language programme at the primary school level, which seeks to inculcate the literary world in learners.
 Learners of Literature in English may fall into one of the following categories:

-- Those that read Literature in English proficiently - Those that read Literature in English less proficiently.
+- Those that read Literature in English proficiently; - Those that read Literature in English less proficiently.

-Rationale for Teaching Literature in English
+Rationale for teaching Literature in English